Bathalapalli-SaiRangaPavan/Project2-Microservices-Deployment-using-Docker/README.md

 - Step 1 - Create an instance named Build-Server and login to the Build-Server.
 Install Git & Docker.
 - Step 2 - Update your Build-Server public ip in ui-web-app-reactjs, zuul-api-gateway in GitHub
 - Step 3 - Clone the Microservices-Deployment repository.
+- Step 4 - Create a Dockerfile for each microservice, build the Dockerfile, and run it as a container.
+- Step 5 - Push images to Docker Hub
 #### Step 1 - Create an instance named Build-Server and login to the Build-Server.
 Install Git & Docker.

 - Become root user